cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/dataset.rst

    * - ``type-name``
      - Type of the new dataset
    * - ``properties``
-     - Dataset properties, map of String to String.
+     - Dataset properties, map of String to String
    * - ``description``
      - Dataset description
    * - ``principal``
-     - Kerberos principal with which dataset should be created
+     - Kerberos principal with which the dataset should be created

 .. rubric:: HTTP Responses
 .. list-table::